scmacdon/AWSBlog/README.md

 + Add the Spring POM dependencies to your project
 + Setup the Java packages in your project
 + Create the Java logic for the main Boot class
-+ Create the main controller class
-+ Create the Greeting class
-+ Create the Service class
 + Create the HTML files
 + Create a JAR file for the **Greetings** application
 + Setup the DynamoDB table